 pip install passlib

-Passlib works by defining the context used for encryption.
-In it, we specify what algorithm we'll use for encryption, as well as any configuration parameters for the algorithm.
+Passlib works by defining a context.
+In it, we specify what algorithm we'll use for hashing, as well as any configuration parameters.

 We can skip using a

-CryptContext, and instead interacting with the encryption algorithm directly.
+CryptContext, and instead interacting with the hashing algorithm directly.
 Passlib provides a way to do this.
 However, using a

 Creating the context with PBKDF2 is done like as below.
 Place the following code in a new file (e.g.